Freeze-in and Freeze-out in a Right-Handed Neutrino Extended MSSM with a Seesaw Mechanism: Introduction

-Such a scenario could be compatible with light higgsinos, as suggested by the absence of fine-tuning in \cref{eq:MSSMEWSB}.
-In this framework, while the sterile sneutrino serves as the dark matter candidate, one could also consider the higgsino playing that role with the freeze-in contribution from sterile sneutrinos giving an extra contribution to yield the correct amount of dark matter.
-However, this scenario is now practically ruled out by current direct detection constraints \cite{LZ:2024zvo,PandaX:2024qfu,XENON:2025vwd} on the spin-independent DM-nucleon scattering cross-section.
+Such a scenario could be compatible with light Higgsinos, as suggested by the absence of fine-tuning in \cref{eq:MSSMEWSB}.
+In this framework, while the sterile sneutrino serves as the dark matter candidate, one could also consider the Higgsino playing that role with the freeze-in contribution from sterile sneutrinos giving an extra contribution to yield the correct amount of dark matter.
+However, this scenario is now practically ruled out by current direct-detection constraints \cite{LZ:2024zvo,PandaX:2024qfu,XENON:2025vwd} on the spin-independent DM nucleon scattering cross-section.

 On the model side, there are four main options for adding the right-handed neutrino superfields.
 First, one can add them with the corresponding Yukawa couplings, leading to Dirac neutrinos.
 If we include the Majorana mass term for the right-handed neutrino, we get the type-I seesaw mechanism \cite{Minkowski:1977sc,Schechter:1980gr}.
 The other two possibilities involve two sets of sterile neutrinos, giving the linear \cite{Wyler:1982dd} and inverse seesaw \cite{Mohapatra:1986bd} models.
 In both cases, we have a small lepton number violating term, which makes the active neutrino masses small.
-By contrast, seesaw mechanisms of type-II or type-III cannot produce freeze-in DM candidates as the (s)neutrinos have gauge interactions that lead to their thermalisation.
+By contrast, the seesaw mechanisms of type-II or type-III cannot produce freeze-in DM candidates as the (s)neutrinos have gauge interactions that lead to their thermalisation.

 Feebly interacting right-handed sneutrinos have been studied as a dark matter candidate primarily in the case of Dirac neutrinos \cite{Asaka:2005cn,Asaka:2006fs,Biswas:2009zp,Banerjee:2018uut,Choi:2018vdi}.
 While most studies consider that the decays of the next-to-lightest supersymmetric particle (NLSP) provide the dominant source of dark matter, more recent work \cite{Choi:2018vdi} has pointed out that various $2\rightarrow 2$ scattering processes may contribute significantly, too.